Homeownership is an important wealth building platform

-The best part about the advisors is your success is aligned with their success.
+The best part about your professional advisors is that your success is aligned with their success.
 That is, their job performance evaluation is enhanced when you close on your new home.
 There is some nuance to the realtor’s incentives.
 They are incented to make sure the house transaction closes, but not necessarily at the best price for you.
 You may consider the realtor as part of a 3-way negotiation:

 seller - wants to sell at the highest price

 buyer - wants to buy at the lowest price

 realtor - wants the transaction to close with as little work (cost) to them as possible.